sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 # ComfyUI_FlipStreamViewer

-**ComfyUI_FlipStreamViewer** is a tool that provides a customizable viewer interface for flipping images with frame interpolation, allowing you to watch high-fidelity pseudo-videos without needing AnimateDiff.
+**ComfyUI_FlipStreamViewer** is a tool that provides a customizable viewer interface for flipping images with frame interpolation.

 <div><video controls src="https://github.com/user-attachments/assets/2a40c7c6-045e-4d86-a0fd-51a24f5472b4"></video></div>

-## Required Custom Nodes

-Please install the following nodes via ComfyUI-Manager:

-- ComfyUI Impact Pack  ; Required
-- LoRA Tag Loader for ComfyUI  ; Optional for workflow
-- ComfyUI-Frame-Interpolation  ; Optional for FlipStreamFilmVfi
-- ComfyUI-WD14-Tagger  ; Optional for Tagger
-- ComfyUI-Florence2  ; Optional for FlipStreamSegMask
-- ComfyUI_TensorRT  ; Optional for FlipStreamFileSelect_TensorRT
-- ComfyUI-AnimateDiff-Evolved  ; Optional for FlipStreamFileSelect_AnimateDiffModel

 ## Getting Started
 1. **Run ComfyUI** and from ComfyUI-Manager, select Manager -> Custom Node Manager and install ComfyUI_FlipStreamViewer.